Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Introduction

-Early hypotheses and evidence observing the over-reliance on GenAI in educational contexts have already started to question whether GenAI acts as a tool or is becoming a crutch \cite{balzan2026tools}.
+Early hypotheses and evidence from educational contexts have already started to question whether GenAI acts as a tool or is becoming a crutch \cite{balzan2026tools}.
 According to a CDT national poll, 70\% of teachers worry AI might weaken critical thinking and research skills, and more than half of students say they feel less connected to teachers when using AI tools \cite{laird2025hand}.
-Surveys regarding ChatGPT use just a year after its unveiling already raised fears that ``learners may rely too heavily on the model'' \cite{kasneci2023chatgpt}.
-Furthermore, ``diminished epistemic vigilance, superficial learning and emotional dependence on AI'' \cite{yan2025beyond}, as well as metacognitive laziness \cite{fan2025beware}, have been observed in specific studies.
+Surveys regarding ChatGPT-use, just a year after its unveiling, already raised fears that ``learners may rely too heavily on the model'' \cite{kasneci2023chatgpt}.
+Furthermore, ``diminished epistemic vigilance, superficial learning and emotional dependence on AI'' \cite{yan2025beyond}, as well as ``metacognitive laziness'' \cite{fan2025beware}, have been observed in specific studies.
 Indeed, students themselves report cognitive offloading and over-reliance on GenAI tools \cite{wei2025effects}.
+At the neural level, Kosmyna et al.~\cite{kosmyna2025brain} provide electroencephalography (EEG) evidence: LLM-assisted essay writers exhibit the weakest brain network connectivity of all tested conditions and score lowest on ownership of their own writing, consistent with the cognitive outsourcing hypothesis.
+Lodge and Loble \cite{lodge2026cognitive} synthesize this evidence as a \textit{performance paradox}: AI inflates short-term task performance while hollowing out the durable knowledge that is the true goal of learning.
+Beyond cognition, they argue that education is also a process of \textit{formation}, the development of a thinking practitioner through the productive struggle of genuine inquiry.
+Unstructured AI, by removing this struggle, risks arresting that formation entirely.

-A useful metaphor to understand this phenomenon was posited by \citet{kirschner2026}: the distinction between cognitive offloading and cognitive outsourcing, founded in decades of cognitive and learning science research.
-On that basis, it is already possible to posit that our hypothesis, pointing to the accumulation of epistemic debt from the over-reliance on GenAI tools and the resulting competence collapse, will hold.
-Consequently, we must go a step further and ask whether this breakdown is inevitable.
+A useful theoretical lens for this pattern is Kirschner's \cite{kirschner2026} distinction between cognitive offloading and cognitive outsourcing, grounded in decades of cognitive and learning science research \cite{flavell1979metacognition}.
+This framing motivates our central empirical question: does unrestricted GenAI use lead to the accumulation of epistemic debt, and if so, can structured intervention prevent it?

 Can we design AI interactions and interventions that allow novices to leverage the speed and productivity benefits of GenAI tools without sacrificing the depth of their learning?
-In other words, can we arrive at a best-of-both-worlds scenario where high functional utility is achieved while learners retain enough expertise to produce comparable corrective competence?
+In other words, can high functional utility and genuine corrective competence coexist?